 - Must have a transcript from an accredited high school showing graduation or satisfactory scored on the GED test, and/or a transcript from previous college attendance on file

 - Complete a Co-Lin Cosmetology Application on testing date

-- Take Cosmetology Aptitude Test (CSAT) and COMPASS Placement Test at Co-Lin
+- Take Cosmetology Aptitude Test (CSAT) and have an ACT score on file with Co-Lin.

 - If accepted, the applicant must attend cosmetology orientation/pre-registration

 - Career-Technical fee: $200

 - Uniform and shoes (includes lab coat): $250